codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

     protected void onCreate(Bundle savedInstanceState) {
         // ... the usual
         ListView lvItems = (ListView) findViewById(R.id.lvItems);
-        // onLoadMore is triggered only when new data needs to be appended to the list lvItems.setOnScrollListener(new EndlessScrollListener() {
+        // Attach the listener to the AdapterView onCreate lvItems.setOnScrollListener(new EndlessScrollListener() {
 	    @Override
 	    public void onLoadMore(int page, int totalItemsCount) {
+                // Triggered only when new data needs to be appended to the list
-                // Whatever code is needed to append new items to your AdapterView customLoadMoreDataFromApi(page);
+                // Add whatever code is needed to append new items to your AdapterView customLoadMoreDataFromApi(page);
                 // or customLoadMoreDataFromApi(totalItemsCount);
 	    }